Find Your Medicare Supplement Plan in 2020

 Although all of the plans are the same regardless of which insurance company you choose, each private insurer has the option to offer additional benefits.

-One of the benefits that AARP’s plans emphasize is their speediness of service.
-They reportedly successfully process 98% of claims within 10 days.
+One of the benefits of AARP’s Medicare Supplement plans is speedy service.
+AARP successfully processes 98% of claims within 10 days.
 In addition to timeliness, some additional benefits may include:

 - The ability to see any specialist without a referral